BA (Hons I), Dip. Ed., PhD (USYD)

 Most recently, Dr. Cameron was awarded a $66,290 Create NSW Arts and Cultural Grant for a collection of “Notable Parramattans” to be published on her digital, public history website The St. John’s Cemetery Project.
 Other activities over the years include;

 - Developing the CONVICT PARRAMATTA walking tour for the Dictionary of Sydney Walks app (2015)

 - Writing 11 entries on Parramatta’s heritage for the Dictionary of Sydney

 - Promoting Parramatta’s lesser-known and well-known heritage items via Instagram, Facebook, Twitter, and blogging on “The Old Parramattan.”

-- Managing social media accounts dedicated to extending the reach of the petition to “Declare the Parramatta Female Factory a site of National and World Heritage significance.”
+- Managing social media accounts dedicated to educating the public about convict life in the Parramatta Female Factory while extending the reach of the petitions to “Declare the Parramatta Female Factory a site of National and World Heritage significance.”

 - Contributor of 16 biographical entries for The St. John’s Cemetery Project.